Table of Contents

 Typical values of coercivity

-The value of coercivity is not directly important for soft ferromagnets as such, because for them permeability is a typically a better figure of merit.
-However, there is an inverse relationship between the two quantities, because higher coercivity increases the width of the hysteresis loop and therefore reduces permeability and increases power loss.26)
+Coercivity is not a directly important parameter for soft ferromagnets as such, because for them permeability is typically a more pertinent figure of merit.
+However, there is an inverse relationship between the two quantities, because higher coercivity increases the width of the hysteresis loop and therefore reduces permeability and increases power loss.32)

 The value of coercivity is also closely and directly linked with hysteresis loss especially under alternating excitation.
 It is therefore critical that for a low loss material its coercivity has to be a low value.
-The relation to power loss is described in more detail below.

 Typical coercivity of materials | ||